-We collected bighorn sheep fecal samples from June to August 2008 for diet composition analysis at the Washington State University Wildlife Habitat and Nutrition Laboratory in Pullman, Washington.
-Fresh samples were combined into three composite samples to represent bighorn sheep diets in June, July, and August 2008.
+We collected bighorn sheep fecal samples from June to August 2008 and 2009 for diet composition analysis at the Washington State University Wildlife Habitat and Nutrition Laboratory in Pullman, Washington.
+Fresh samples from 2008 were combined into three composite samples to represent bighorn sheep diets in June, July, and August.
+Fecal samples from 2009 were combined into three composite samples to represent diets in July for the southern group, July for the northern group, and August for the southern group.
+Our aim was to compare diet composition between months and between the northern and southern groups.
 Major forage plants (>5% of diet) and the percent content of forage classes (grass, shrub, forbs, etc.) were identified.
-Because it was difficult and timeconsuming to collect fresh fecal samples, we also opportunistically collected older fecal samples that we came across in the field.
-These samples were combined into composite samples for the northern (areas north of Mount Moran) and southern (areas south of the Middle Teton) herd segments in the Teton Range.
-These composite samples were analyzed for percent content of forage classes only.
 These data will be compared to other bighorn sheep foraging studies to determine whether this herd selects summer forage differently than migratory sheep herds.